Davao Oriental Hit by Earthquake with 3.5 Magnitude

 Most of the time, quakes hit with no prior signs.
 Recently, several places in and out of the Philippines were shaken by quakes of different magnitudes.

-According to Phivolcs, the quake that hit a part of Davao Oriental was located at 06.69°North, 126.90°East – 063 km South 51° East of Tarragona.
-The quake was tectonic in origin and had a depth of 098 kilometers.
+According to Phivolcs, the quake that hit a part of Davao Oriental was located at 06.73°North, 126.34°East – 028 km South 30° East of City of Mati with a depth of origin of 100 kilometers.

 Thank you for visiting Philnews.ph.
 You may express your thoughts and reactions below through the comment section.
 You may also follow us on Facebook, on Twitter, and subscribe to our YouTube channel Philnews Ph.